 Step out of the bath and scoop up a toasty towel from your newly installed towel radiator!

-With varied shapes and sizes to choose from, they’re often space-saving and can look much more attractive than a standard radiator, becoming a feature of your bathroom.
+With varied shapes and sizes to choose from, towel radiators are often space-saving and can look much more attractive than a standard radiator, becoming a feature of your bathroom.

 Follow our guide to the materials you need for the job, how to prepare your bathroom before work begins and the installation process.